North Macedonia

 Examines the availability and sources of disaggregated population data on statelessness.
 Provides recent figures and assesses reliability of measures countries have in place to count stateless persons, including in the census, population registries, and migration databases.
 Notes whether statelessness has been mapped in the country and whether there are sufficient measures in place to count stateless persons in detention.

 The Republic of North Macedonia collects some limited data on statelessness.
-It includes a category ‘without citizenship’ in its census, and census data is disaggregated.
-However, the census was last carried out in 2002 so is out of date and it does not include people whose births are not registered.
+It includes a category of stateless people and census data is disaggregated.
+However, there is a significant decrease from the last census carried out in 2002 which recorded people ‘without citizenship’ and there are concerns about the methodology.
 Other government departments use potentially overlapping categories, such as ‘unknown nationality’.
 The Government does not publish data on refugees and asylum seekers, nor on stateless people in detention.
 UNHCR and its partners collect operational data on the population at risk of statelessness.

 • The Ministry of Interior uses the potentially overlapping category of 'unknown nationality' in its data collection but does not publish these figures.